koralreeef/anypercent-cuecollection/README.md

 I assume that the reader already knows what hypers, demohypers, supers, cornerboosts, and other important mechanics are.
 If you are still getting started with running Celeste and speedrunning in general, I highly suggest joining the [Celeste discord](https://discord.com/invite/celeste) and taking a look at the speedrunning section.
 The pinned messages in #speedrun-general and #speedrun-help are great resources for new runners and are more beneficial than this visual cue collection.
 \
 \
 **General Note:** These aren't necessarily the fastest strats, just cues and setups that are mostly consistent and what I use.
 I'll be open to add other cues once I've finished my part in creating a foundation for the guide.
-If you have any suggestions for cues, DM me at koral👑#0004 on discord and I'll be happy to talk.
+If you have any suggestions for cues, DM me at koral on discord and I'll be happy to talk.

+**2024 Note:** I've started adding multiple variations to some strats, with the (2024) label on them.
+These are harder variants of strats that have evolved over time.
+Don't feel bad if you can't get these down as fast!
+These are quite hard and are required only at 26 Any% level and below.

 ## Key Cycles and Misc.
 Terms
 According to fishmcmuffins: